-Pain can make you feel hopeless.
-I can’t tell you how many times my pain left me on my bedroom floor crying, thinking that my dreams were shattered and my life was over.
+Pain can make you feel hopeless especially when it feels like it is too much.
+I can’t tell you how many times it left me on my bedroom floor crying, thinking that my dreams were shattered and my life was over.
 I thought that my mental illnesses and multiple stints in treatment had robbed me of all opportunity.

 There was a point, not too long ago, when I was told that I would never get into another graduate school again – that it was simply an impossibility.